History Uncovered: The Mystery of Ida Richardson of Rancho Guajome

 There was no mention of his former wives: Rosalie, Sadie and Elsa.
 No mention of daughters, Duane, Mildred, Melody, Barbara and Valna.

-His death certificate revealed additional misinformation that Edward no doubt perpetuated over the years to other women, as he reinvented himself.
+His death certificate revealed additional misinformation that Edward no doubt perpetuated over the years to Bethel and others, as he reinvented himself.
 Particularly, his mother’s name is listed as “Blanchette Sorie”, who was supposedly born in Paris, which is all fabrication.

 The Coroner’s report stated that Edward was found hung in the shower by a belt.
 Curiously, he was dressed in riding togs.